Integrate Google Drive to Microsoft Teams Properly

 - Easily upload them to your desired Teams channel or chat.

 Uploading the file creates a separate copy in your OneDrive or SharePoint.
-So, this method does not sync the Google Drive to another.
+So, this method does not sync Google Drive to another.

 Add Google Drive to Teams Mobile App